iterative/dvc.org/static/docs/use-cases/data-registry.md

 tracked by 2 different DVC-files, instead of 2 versions of the same one, preventing us from leveraging Git's central features to track changes.

-Fortunately, we have also prepared a better alternative in the `use-cases` directory of the same [repository](https://github.com/iterative/dataset-registry)).
+Fortunately, we have also prepared a better alternative in the `use-cases/` directory of the same [repository](https://github.com/iterative/dataset-registry)).
 First, we used
 <code>dvc add cats-dogs</code> to